 Reporting Requirement Fairly Stated?
 Comment

 Category A:

 In the category A Archive?

 • In OECD report?

 Online Register:

-Name of client
+Export/investor/client

-Industry sector
+Industry of export

-Nature of goods or services
+Goods or services

-Export destination or project location
+• Country

-Facility type and value
+Facility type and amount

-Category
+Result of screen and classification

 5. Issues and responses